 Use leftover corned beef or corned beef from the deli, then grab some cabbage and make this tasty four-ingredient Low-Carb Fried Cabbage with Corned Beef!
-Use Cabbage Recipes to find more recipes like this one!
+Use Skillet Meals to find more recipes like this one!

 You might have noticed that I love St. Patrick’s Day and all the Irish-American foods that are associated with it!
 I’ve shared Low-Carb Corned Beef Recipes and Kalyn’s Top Ten Low-Carb Cabbage Recipes, and if you happen to end up with some leftover corned beef and cabbage you can’t go wrong with my Leftover Corned Beef Low-Carb Reuben Bake.

 But that’s a relatively complex recipe with a few steps, and if you just have a little corned beef left over and want something quick, I highly recommend this Low-Carb Fried Cabbage with Corned Beef.
 Of course this is a riff on the Low-Carb Fried Cabbage with Bacon that’s so good (and perfect right now while cabbage is so cheap.)

 For this easy corned-beef and cabbage dinner you only need about half a pound of leftover corned beef plus an onion, a small head of cabbage, olive oil (or bacon fat), and a little salt and pepper, and it can be on the table in about 20 minutes!
 I know not everyone enjoys cabbage or corned beef, but if you’re a fan of those ingredients like I am, I bet you’ll love Low-Carb Fried Cabbage with Corned Beef for a quick dinner!